Mamluk: Portuguese–Mamluk Wars

-Vasco da Gama in 1497 sailed around the Cape of Good Hope and pushed his way east across the Indian Ocean to the shores of Malabar and Kozhikode.
+In 1497, Vasco da Gama sailed around the Cape of Good Hope and pushed his way east across the Indian Ocean to the shores of Malabar and Kozhikode.
 There he attacked the fleets that carried freight and Muslim pilgrims from India to the Red Sea, and struck terror into the potentates all around.
 Various engagements took place.
-Cairo's Mamluk sultan Al-Ashraf Qansuh al-Ghawri was affronted at the attacks around the Red Sea, the loss of tolls and traffic, the indignities to which Mecca and its port were subjected, and above all for losing one of his ships.
-He vowed vengeance upon Portugal, first sending monks from the Church of the Holy Sepulchre as envoys, he threatened Pope Julius II that if he did not check Manuel I of Portugal in his depredations on the Indian Sea, he would destroy all Christian holy places.
+Cairo's Mamluk sultan Al-Ashraf Qansuh al-Ghawri was affronted at the attacks around the Red Sea, the loss of tolls and traffic, the indignities to which Mecca and its port were subjected, and above all, losing one of his ships.
+He vowed vengeance upon Portugal, first sending monks from the Church of the Holy Sepulchre as envoys.
+He threatened Pope Julius II that if he did not check Manuel I of Portugal in his depredations on the Indian Sea, he would destroy all Christian holy places.

-The rulers of Gujarat in India and Yemen also turned for help to the Mamluk Sultan of Egypt.
-They wanted a fleet to be armed in the Red Sea that could protect their important trading sea routes from Portuguese attacks.
-Jeddah was soon fortified as a harbor of refuge so Arabia and the Red Sea were protected.
-But the fleets in the Indian Ocean were still at the mercy of the enemy.
+The rulers of Gujarat in India and Yemen also turned to the Mamluk Sultan of Egypt for help.
+They wanted an armed fleet in the Red Sea that could protect their important trading sea routes from Portuguese attacks.
+Jeddah was soon fortified as a harbour of refuge so Arabia and the Red Sea were protected.
+However, the fleets in the Indian Ocean were still at the mercy of the enemy.

 The last Mamluk sultan, Al-Ghawri, fitted out a fleet of 50 vessels.
 As Mamluks had little expertise in naval warfare, he sought help from the Ottomans to develop this naval enterprise.
-In 1508 at the Battle of Chaul, the Mamluk fleet defeated the Portuguese viceroy's son Lourenço de Almeida.
+In 1508 at the Battle of Chaul, the Mamluk fleet defeated the Portuguese viceroy's son, Lourenço de Almeida.

-But, in the following year, the Portuguese won the Battle of Diu and wrested the port city of Diu from the Gujarat Sultanate.
+In the following year, the Portuguese won the Battle of Diu and wrested the port city of Diu from the Gujarat Sultanate.
 Some years after, Afonso de Albuquerque attacked Aden, and Egyptian troops suffered disaster from the Portuguese in Yemen.
 Al-Ghawri fitted out a new fleet to punish the enemy and protect the Indian trade.
 Before it could exert much power, Egypt had lost its sovereignty.
 The Ottoman Empire took over Egypt and the Red Sea, together with Mecca and all its Arabian interests.